anadomuta/challenge-weather-dashboard/README.md

 ## Usage

-The webpage can be accessed using this URL: to follow
+The webpage can be accessed using this URL: https://anadomuta.github.io/challenge-weather-dashboard/

 The screenshots below display an overview of the application.